bnjmnrsh/Toast/readme.md

 ## Notes on a11y [↑](#table-of-contents)

 There are a few minimum accessibility requirements that `Toast.js` implements.
 Firstly, all toast messages are given the aria `role="alert"` attribute.
-This roal by itself however is not enough to make screen readers announce a notification, as this role only flags to screen readers that any content in this node should be announced as an alert once it detects a change.
-If the DOM element and its content are add together, no announcement will be made.
-To get around this limitation `Toast.js` first appends/prepends the notification to the DOM, and then a millisecond later, populates the toast message inside.
-This delay wont be noticed by users, but is enough to trigger an announcement by screen readers[^1].
+This role by itself, however, is not enough to make screen readers announce a notification, as this role only flags to screen readers that any content in this node should be announced as an alert once it detects a change.
+No announcement will be made if the DOM element and its content are added together.
+To get around this limitation, `Toast.js` first appends/prepends the notification to the DOM, and then a millisecond later, populates the toast message inside.
+This delay won't be noticed by users, but it is enough to trigger an announcement by screen readers[^1].

-While `Toast.js` puts in place a strong foundation of HTML and basic behaviour, the accessibility of any component is dependant on how it is styled and implemented.
-It's best to review your own implementation regularly to understand how it may be effecting your users.
+While `Toast.js` puts in place a strong foundation of HTML and basic behaviour, the accessibility of any component is dependent on how it is styled and implemented.
+It's best to review your own implementation regularly to understand how it may be affecting your users.

 [^1]: Credit here goes to Heydon Pickering, who is the first person I am aware of covering the technique in the book/website [Inclusive Components](https://inclusive-components.design/).